Flash flood risk grows for coastal Texas and Louisiana as Tropical Storm Nicholas takes aim - KESQ

 Much of southeastern Louisiana is still recovering from the devastation caused by Hurricane Ida just over two weeks ago.

 Nicholas, the Atlantic hurricane season’s 14th named storm, formed in the Gulf of Mexico Sunday.
-A 14th named storm in the Atlantic basin, the total number of storms in an average season, typically doesn’t form until November 18.
+A 14th named storm in the Atlantic basin, the total number of storms in an average season, typically doesn’t form until November 18, Brian McNoldy, senior research associate at University of Miami’s Rosenstiel School, said in a tweet.

 Threats of torrential downpours and up to 5 feet of storm surge